SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### INFLUENCING PLAYER CHARACTER ACTIONS WITH TESTS

 > Tests can’t be used by NPCs or PCs to influence the actions of PCs.
-Many players feel that their agency is taken away if they’re compelled to jump into a pile of gold filled with hidden scorpions because an NPC convinced them to do so with a Presence test.
+Many players feel that their agency is taken away if they’re compelled to [[Jump|jump]] into a pile of gold filled with hidden scorpions because an NPC convinced them to do so with a Presence test.
 For most players, it’s not fun to be in control of a single hero and lose some of that control.
 >
 > Instead, Directors should do their level best to have an NPC suggest that a character dive headlong into the gold like a billionaire duck, then let the player decide what their character does.
 Similarly, a Director might decide that one player character can’t make an Intuition test to discern another PC’s motivations or honesty.
 >